 Rahab was a prostitute from Canaan (another area under God’s condemnation).
 She accepted God, however, and aided the Jews in overthrowing Jericho.
 She was spared in the invasion and also found a place in the bloodline of Jesus.

 Peter would betray Jesus 3 times.
 Let’s face it, Peter had issues.
 I’ve heard Jesus’ disciples referred to as the duh-ciples before.
-Peter would be the first preacher of the Gospel and would become a foundational father of the Christian church.
+Peter would be the first Gospel preacher and become the foundational father of the Christian church.

 King Solomon had every conceivable possession and may have been the wealthiest man who ever lived.
 He may have also committed every sin under the sun.
 But Solomon knew God and was allowed to build His temple in Jerusalem.